 Getting into Your Subaru

 The Style 2 Access Key has an oval shape.
-The release for the mechanical key (2) is a simple push-button (1) on the back of the Access Key, as shown.
+The release for the mechanical key (2) is a simple push-button (1) on the back of the Access Key, as shown (for the record, it looks like it will slide — it won’t).
 Pull out the mechanical key while pressing the release button at the same time.

 Finally, a limited number of Subarus feature a Style 3 Access Key, which is also a more rectangular shape.
 Here, the mechanical key release (1) is on the side of the Access Key, as shown.
 Pull out the mechanical key (2) while pressing the release button at the same time.